2022-2023 Greenlight Maine Collegiate Business Pitch Competition

-Due to ongoing considerations in addressing COVID-19, this year’s program will once again be run remotely and on the ZOOM platform.
-As such, the initial vetting presentations that students will participate in will be held on Saturday, November 20, 2021 starting at 1:00 PM.
+This year’s program will once again be run remotely and on the ZOOM platform.
+As such, the initial vetting presentations that students will participate in will be held on Saturday, November 19, 2022 starting at 1:00 PM.

 Participating students must:

-- By November 11th, create and email your “3 min.
-Business Pitch” PowerPoint presentation (to MacKenzie at firstname.lastname@example.org) for feedback, which you will deliver on ZOOM (on November 20th) to a panel of judges.
+- By November 10th, create and email your “3 min.
+Business Pitch” PowerPoint presentation (firstname.lastname@example.org) for feedback, which you will deliver on ZOOM (on November 19th) to a panel of judges.

 - Embedded video or animation is not allowed

 - A PowerPoint may be up to, but not to exceed, 4 slides.
 Each slide can be a single image or have no more than 5 single line Bullet points.

 - Student entrepreneurs will be fully responsible for setting up their own PowerPoint presentation when their presentation time arrives.
 Neither Greenlight Maine staff nor their designees will be responsible for ensuring that an entrepreneur’s PowerPoint presentation is set up properly or that it successfully interacts with the Zoom platform.